-Shauna Sever–cookbook author, baking blogger, television and radio host, and mom of two–is The Next Door Baker.
+Shauna Sever–cookbook author, baking blogger, television host, and mom of two–is The Next Door Baker.
 With her easy, fun, and accessible approach to baking, Shauna gives you the know-how to pull together simple, crave-worthy recipes that are good for the soul and get people talking.

 Before pursuing a career in food, Shauna graduated with a degree in Journalism from Bradley University in Peoria, Illinois.
 After working as a television host and entertainment correspondent for the likes of Extra, TV Guide Network, and Reelz Channel and interviewing countless celebrities on the red carpet and beyond, she followed her sweet tooth into the world of baking and desserts.
 Soon after, she launched her blog and became a recipe writer for a Michelin-starred chef, and continued on as a TV host for food-related segments.